 I worked on the grounds crew at a golf course in high school.
 I spent most of my summer cutting grass.
 I loved it.
 However, I felt really bad for one of my coworkers.
 The poor guy was hired on a Monday and quit that same Friday.
 He wasn’t fired.
 He wasn’t lazy.
 He was a good worker.
 So, why did he quit?
 The poor guy found out the hard way that he was allergic to grass clippings!
 He was sicker than a dog all week, miserable with sinus problems and itchy, watery eyes he couldn’t see through clearly enough to cut the greens.
 In hindsight, we all laughed pretty hard at this unfortunate discovery.
 The Lesson: If you’re allergic to grass, don’t work at a golf course!

-Similarly, there’s no such thing as a nomadic gardener.
-You cannot grow a fruitful garden if you refuse to stick around long enough to nurture and care for it.
+Similarly, I want to suggest that a nomadic gardener is also an oxymoron.
+You cannot grow a fruitful vegetable garden by dropping some seeds and then quickly moving on, never sticking around long enough to nurture and care for it.
 The people of the Hebrew Bible (Old Testament) were typically either nomadic herders or agricultural farmers.
 You either found some land and committed many years to cultivating the soil, planting seed and growing crops on it.
 Or else you embraced a nomadic lifestyle of herding flocks from one green pasture to another, always on the move, never putting down roots.

 When it comes to growing our spiritual garden, of cultivating a heart that bears fruit for God, the same truth emerges.
 We need to find a place where we can put down roots and stick around long enough to see life sprouting through the soil.
 The proper place for growing up in our faith is a local church community.
 Active involvement in a local congregation of believers is the soil that God uses to produce the fruit of the Spirit in our lives.